JeremiahKaren/35percent.github.io/_posts/2020-01-11-elephant-traders-still-homeless.md

 ---
 ## Survey shows over two-thirds of current traders have nowhere to go.

-Research by charity [Latin Elephant](https://latinelephant.org/) has shown that only 36 (?) out of 100 (?) current independent traders at the Elpehant and Castle Shopping Centre have been allocated new premises to replace those being lost to the redevelopment of the shopping centre.
+Research by charity [Latin Elephant](https://latinelephant.org/) has shown that only 36 (?) out of 100 (?) current independent traders at the Elephant and Castle Shopping Centre have been allocated new premises to replace those being lost to the redevelopment of the shopping centre.

 Latin Elephant has been tracking the movement of the traders since December 2018 and in conjunction with [petit elephant](https://twitter.com/elephant_petit) has produced an [interactive map](https://latinelephant.org/map/#Q5), showing each trader's fate.
 The webpage also gives a narrative of the decline trader's number over time, up to the early summer 2019.
 Latin Elephant estimates that four or five further buinesses have been lost since the then and that the total number of current traders will fall from 130 (January 2018) to 36, if the relocation strategy for the traders follows its present course.